 Blogger, WordPress, Tumblr.
-We all know the names, but how do we know which one is best?
-This post will give you the pros and cons of each platform so you can choose for yourself.
+We all know the names, but which blog platform should you choose?
+This post will give you the pros and cons of each platform.
 We would love your feedback on which platform you use, as well as how it’s worked for you!

 Blogger is best for bloggers with limited experience.
 Its layout is simple, easy, and clean.
 It offers limited designs, but a plethora of theme options.
 Although Blogger can seem elementary to most, there are a lot of features you can change, such as the top “follow” bar, banners, and gadgets.
 It is highly customizable, but there are some downfalls.
 Because it is a basic blogging platform, Blogger can sometimes not offer as much technology-wise.
 There are also sporadic updates that change some draft posts and settings.